Ayansh-Modules/nodejs-base/README.md

 1. Add logger transports
    1. AWS Cloudwatch
 2. Convert to node library & host it privately (use Verdaccio)
-3. All external API calls add correlation ID
-4. Add notifications for errors
+3. Add notifications for errors
    1. Slack
    2. Email
    3. Sentry
    4. etc etc
+4. Sign each and every API key from and to different services
+5. Rate limiting

 ## Points to remember